 Diurnal cycle is the most key component in understanding weather-climate system over the MC region (Yamanaka 2016).
 Thus, many field campaigns aim at studying its features and its relation to other phenomena.
 In particular, its interaction with the MJO is one of hot research topics (e.g., Kerns and Chen 2016, Zhang and Ling 2017).
-The first intensive observation targeting the diurnal cycle over the MC region will be conducted by the joint effort of Indonesian and Japanese research groups from mid-November 2017 through mid-January 2018 in the western coast of Sumatra Island.
+The first intensive observation targeting the diurnal cycle over the MC region was conducted by the joint effort of Indonesian and Japanese research groups from mid-November 2017 through mid-January 2018 in the western coast of Sumatra Island.
 This project is led by JAMSTEC, BMKG, and BPPT and is designed to study the diurnal cycle convection and its relation to the MJO by deploying land-based site at Bengkulu, research vessel, moored buoy, and unmanned surface vehicle.
 Similar observation is also proposed by Australian group (led by Bureau of Meteorology) using their research vessel in the period of October - December 2019.
-In the same period, UK research consortium is proposing another field campaign TerraMaris in the south of Java, Indonesia.
+In the same period, UK research consortium is funded to conduct field campaign TerraMaris in the south of Java, Indonesia.
 Observations focusing on diurnal cycle convection will be made using aircraft, sea-glider, and two land based sites.

 Another trial to study the MC barrier effect to the MJO propagation is proposed as a joint effort among US, Malaysia, and Singapore.
 This project MC-CARDIO (Maritime Continent Convective Heartbeat Diurnal Cycle for Global Weather) plans to deploy an aircraft from Malay Peninsula to Borneo Island in January for successive three years from 2019.
+Besides, long-term surface meteorology including solar radiation measurement will be performed by the US/DOE ARM program in Pontianak, Indonesia from September 2018 for one year.